AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

 ```
 is just the above command.
 So if run this way edit the path.

-5. And for the script /home/scripts/examples/rf2/ab_pdb_example.sh calls a yaml file that uses a non-exstant weights file.
+5. The script, /home/scripts/examples/rf2/ab_pdb_example.sh calls a yaml file that uses a non-exstant weights file.
+> Edit /home/src/rfantibody/rf2/config/base.yaml
-> Edit /home/src/rfantibody/rf2/config/base.yaml to replace /home/weights/RFab_overall_best.pt with /home/weights/RF2_ab.pt
+> Replace /home/weights/RFab_overall_best.pt with /home/weights/RF2_ab.pt

 6. Anything you like to use needs to be in the container.
-I like less.
+I like less instead of more.
 ```
 apt-get install less
 ```